-These succulent herby burgers are super simple to assemble but when it comes to flavour, they really pack a punch.
-Added tastiness comes in the form of the beautiful blue cheese topping, juicy tomato, and mouth-watering potato wedges.
+These succulent goat's cheese burgers are super simple to assemble but when it comes to flavour, they really pack a punch.
+Added tastiness comes in the form of the sweet chilli drizzle, juicy tomato, and mouth-watering potato wedges.

 (Contains Milk, Egg, Soya, Wheat May be present Lupin, Nuts, Sesame)

 (Contains Egg, Mustard)

 - Preheat your oven to 240°C/220°C fan/gas mark 9.

 - Chop the potatoes into 2cm wide wedges (no need to peel).

 - Pop the wedges onto a large (lined) baking tray.

 - Drizzle with oil, season with salt and pepper, then toss to coat.
 Spread out in a single layer.